Description

 Contributions By

-Frances K. Pohl is the Dr. Mary Ann Vanderzyl Reynolds Professor of Humanities and Professor of Art History at Pomona College in Claremont, California.
+Frances K. Pohl is an Emerita Professor of Art History at Pomona College in Claremont, California.
 She received her Ph.D. from the University of California, Los Angeles.
-Since moving to Pomona in 1985, she has taught a wide variety of courses in nineteenth- and twentieth-century North American art.
+While at Pomona College, she taught a wide variety of courses in nineteenth- and twentieth-century North American art.
 Her work has focused on the art of the United States, in particular the work of Ben Shahn, about whom she has written two books, and the relationship between the visual arts and working-class culture.
-Professor Pohl has taught in the United States for many years, but her Canadian origins give her a unique continental perspective on American art.
+Professor Pohl taught in the United States for many years, but her Canadian origins give her a unique continental perspective on American art.